HelloWorldGTBIT/HelloWorldWebsite/README.md

 razorpay==1.0.3

 ```
-Please write the requirements.txt file in alphabetical orderwise.
+Please write the requirements.txt file in alphabetical order.
 <br><br>
-Again, if you wants to see which are the requirements which are already installed in the virtual environment, then you can run the <b>pip freeze</b> command and it will show every requirement installed in your virtual environment (If You have not installed a virtual environment, <a href="#point3">please see point number 3 above</a>, or click on the link.)
+Again, if you want to see which are the requirements that are already installed in the virtual environment, then you can run the <b>pip freeze</b> command and it will show every requirement installed in your virtual environment (If You have not installed a virtual environment, <a href="#point3">please see point number 3 above</a>, or click on the link.)

 ```
 pip freeze